bradleyjay/datadog_test/datadog/answers.md

 I know that you all are extremely familiar, but I thought a detailed account would make a useful reference and show my thought process well.
 I've enjoyed this challenge and learned a few things from it; thank you for the opportunity.

-With that, let's start.
+With that, let's begin.

 ---

+## Format Testing - Embedding Images:

 The first section is an initial test for markdown and image embedding syntax.
 Answers to the Challenge begin at "Prerequisites - Setup the Environment."

-## Format Testing - Embedding Images:

 To be sure I knew how to embed my screenshots, and that my markdown formatting displayed as I expected, I created the repository [datadog_test](https://github.com/bradleyjay/datadog_test).
 I tried two methods to embed images from github's "Mastering Markdown" [guide.](https://guides.github.com/features/mastering-markdown/)